algomachines/CGI/BIN/README.md

 ..\PrivateMessenger\DB.bin - contains the hashed 32 byte ID for each client and a server generated 16 byte keys

-..\PrivateMessenger\MSG.db - contains pending text messages (sent but not yet received)
+..\PrivateMessenger\MSG.bin - contains pending text messages (sent but not yet received)